Dental Implant FAQs

 Frequently Asked Dental Implant Questions

 Read answers to frequently asked Dental Implant questions, provide by Chatham Oral & Maxillofacial Surgery.
-For more information, or to schedule an appointment with Dr. Wilson or Dr. Hinchey, please choose an option:
+For more information, or to schedule an appointment with Dr. Wilson, Dr. Hinchey, Dr. Quasney, Dr. Benton or Dr. James, please choose an option:

 - What can I use for teeth while the implants heal?

 - What are the potential problems after dental implant surgery?

 - When are the replacement teeth attached to the implant?

 - How do I clean my new teeth?

 - How much does dental implant treatment cost?